Custom Software · Las Vegas

 Exactly what you get

 You get the one or two systems that actually decide how your property makes money, built right, and integrated with the off-the-shelf tools that handle everything generic.
 That might be a comp-and-reinvestment engine driven by theo, a convention-attrition model that protects room inventory, or a tour-dispatch system that fills coaches without overselling.
 Title 31 and gaming controls are designed in with audit trails and segregation of duties, the architecture survives convention-week surges, and cutover respects a property that never closes.
 The custom core connects to your PMS, POS, and accounting so you build only the edge and buy the rest.
-It often sits alongside ERP (Enterprise Resource Planning) software development, business intelligence dashboards, and internal tools development.
+It often sits alongside ERP (Enterprise Resource Planning) software development, business intelligence (BI) dashboards, and internal tools development.

 How to choose a developer in Las Vegas